alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SAStickyHeader](https://github.com/shams-ahmed/SAStickyHeader) - A very simple sticky header with multiple image support via swipe gestures.
 * [Static](https://github.com/venmo/Static) - Simple static table views for iOS in Swift.
 * [TableView-PullToRefresh](https://github.com/vinit5320/TableView---PullToRefresh)
+* [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView, all diy.

 ## TableViewCell